 Benefits for couples

-When you reach State Pension age you’ll stop receiving working age benefits and start receiving pension age benefits instead, which are generally higher.
-As a couple, if one of you reaches pension age, you will also move on to pension age benefits.
+Generally when you reach State Pension age you’ll stop receiving working age benefits and start receiving pension age benefits instead, which are usually higher.
+In the past, as a couple, when one of you reached state pension age, you would both move on to pension age benefits.
+However, from 15 May 2019 this is changing.

 There’s a limit to the total amount of benefits you can get if you’re aged 16–64.
 If you claim more than one benefit and are not yet at State Pension age, the amount your household receives from some benefits may be reduced.
 See gov.uk for a full list of the benefits affected by the benefit cap.